jamulussoftware/jamulus/CONTRIBUTING.md

 ### Ownership
 The submitter of an Issue or a PR is responsible for its care and feeding, answering all questions directed at them, and making agreed amends if needed.

-So as to reduce effort for others in understanding a PR or an Issue, authors are strongly encouraged to update their initial posts/PR descriptions or title to reflect the current state of play, amends, enhancements, outstanding issues etc. Admins reserve the right to do this for them if need be.
+So as to reduce effort for others in understanding a PR or an Issue, authors are strongly encouraged to update their initial posts/PR descriptions or title to reflect the current state of play, amends, enhancements, outstanding issues etc. Admins reserve the right to do this as they see fit.

 ### Documentation/Acknowledgements
 Each new feature or bug fix must be documented in the ChangeLog.
 Please provide a single-sentence suggestion for that as part of your pull request description.
 Do not modify the ChangeLog file as part of your PR as it will lead to conflicts.